News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Co-founded and co-managed by a profoundly deaf film fan, YourLocalCinema can relate to issues deaf cinema audiences face.
 It ensures that film fans with hearing loss can directly engage and correspond in a variety of welcoming, valued, deaf-friendly correspondence formats that include text messaging, live chat, email, Facebook, WhatsApp, very active Twitter, and, if necessary, sign-language via Zoom.

-YourLocalCinema has two decades of experience in developing audiences for captioned cinema and has never failed to deliver its weekly, targeted direct email/social media/mobile newsletter that promotes English-language subtitled/captioned screenings DIRECT to its unique database of tens of thousands of film fans with hearing loss.
+YourLocalCinema has two decades of experience in developing audiences for subtitled/captioned cinema and has never failed to deliver its weekly, targeted direct email/social media/mobile newsletter that promotes English-language subtitled/captioned screenings DIRECT to its unique database of tens of thousands of film fans with hearing loss.

 The YourLocalCinema.com website serves more than a million visits annually, helping to drive thousands of customers to hundreds of cinemas each week.